christhekeele/contingency/README.md

 1. Fork it
 1. Create your feature branch (`git checkout -b my-new-feature`)
-1. Add the name of your integration to the integrations array in the contingency/integration.rb file if [you're contributing a Contingency integration](#contributing-integrations)
 1. Commit your changes (`git commit -am 'Add some feature'`)
 1. Push to the branch (`git push origin my-new-feature`)
 1. Create new Pull Request